Sh4ke96/Invisio/README.md

 # Invisio - Car Table

-Simple Car Table.
-You can add new cars, edit existing cars or delete record if u want.
-You can sort the Table by name (Car Model & Car Brand) or by the number (Year of Production).
-If u want u can search for a specific name for a Car Model and search it in the top of the site.
+A simple table with functionality to create, edit and delete vehicle records.
+It has the ability to sort by name (vehicle model & brand) and year of production.
+Search engine includes a search for vehicles by model.

 ## Live on Github Pages: